 - Gently breathe in through your nose, mouth closed, for a count of six seconds.

-- Don’t fill your lungs too full of air.
+- Don’t fill your lungs with too full of air.

 - Exhale for six seconds, allowing your breath to leave your body slowly and gently.
 Don’t force it.